-It is incredibly painful that I am married to someone does not want to speak to me for five minutes a day.
+It is incredibly painful that I am married to someone who does not want to speak to me for five minutes a day.
 I spend most days crying miserably and trying to accept my fate.
 If he has no time or interest to form/keep a connection so early in the marriage, will it last?
-He is good otherwise, and usually nice and kind to people around him.
+He is good otherwise and usually sweet and kind to the people around him.
 But his lack of any interest in me is distancing me emotionally.
-I cant think of him as someone close.
+I can’t think of him as someone close.
 The relation is already strained and I cannot share my thoughts with him because on the one occasion that I did, he accused me of not being supportive.

-our expectations are your expectations.
+Our expectations are your expectations.
 They cannot be put through the unfair validation test of being right, wrong, high or low.
 To be happy, we all desire different things.
 Some people need a lot more connection and communication than others; which fact is not a reflection of or enough grounds to judge anyone as good or bad.

-This seems simple to anyone looking in from outside, but for the involved parties it is emotionally very difficult.
-You need to have a good and honest communication with him, without the fear of him misrepresenting, misunderstanding or simply rejecting your point as?silly?.
-What he understands is not your responsibility; the only thing that you are responsible for is presenting your point in clear, non-judgmental, and non-blaming style.
-Keep the grammar of ?I?;?I feel this or I think that?, for example, and stay away from?
-You do not do this or you make me feel this?.
+This seems simple to anyone looking in from outside, but for the involved parties, it is emotionally tough.
+You need to have excellent and honest communication with him, without the fear of him misrepresenting, misunderstanding or merely rejecting your point as?
+Silly?.
+What he understands is not your responsibility; the only thing that you are responsible for is presenting your location is bright, non-judgmental, and non-blaming style.
+Keep the grammar of ?I?;?I feel this or I think that?
+For example, and stay away from?
+You do not do this, or you make me believe this?.
 This will help the communication process.